 Like I did with the closet doors in my den.

 I think these knobs* are glass rather than crystal, but they look like crystal.
 And they’re pretty inexpensive.
 I always keep a few of them on hand…you never know when you might need to add a little sparkle somewhere!

 You see?
 Even my bulletin board has glam on it.
 Gluing a magnet onto the bottom of the crystal knobs makes them into magnetic bulletin board pins.

-If you would rather have glam handles, these acrylic and brass ones* are perfect.
+If you would rather have glam handles, these acrylic and brass ones* (from Amazon) are perfect.
 (I’m still looking for a spot to use these…)

 I didn’t think that painting over the gray walls in my bathroom with silver paint would make that much difference (silver and gray are pretty much the same color, aren’t they?)

 I was wrong.
 The extra sheen that the silver provides definitely ups the glam factor!

 I liked it so much I even painted the tiles.

 I used this Metallic Accents silver paint*, and it goes much further than I expected.

 Plus it covered with one coat (even painting over zebras in my bathroom!).
 So, I still have some left over…I wonder what else needs to be painted silver 🙂